-Robert Horton is a film critic for Seattle Weekly and the Everett Herald, and a longtime contributor to Film Comment.
+Robert Horton is a member of the National Society of Film Critics and “Historian-Programmer in Residence” at Scarecrow.
+For many years he was film critic for Seattle Weekly and the Everett Herald, and a longtime contributor to Film Comment.
 In 2014 he ended a 10-year run as the curator of the Magic Lantern film-discussion program at the Frye Art Museum.
-He teaches film at Seattle University and is approved as a candidate in the Fulbright Specialist Program.
+He teaches film at the Seattle Film Institute, enjoyed a Fulbright Specialist visit to Romania, and has recently served on film festival juries in Odessa, Ukraine; Ljubljana, Slovenia; Mannheim-Heidelberg, Germany; and Brooklyn.
 His books include Frankenstein (Columbia University Press) and Billy Wilder: Interviews (University Press of Mississippi) as well as the zombie-Western graphic novel Rotten (Moonstone Books), and he blogs on movies at The Crop Duster (roberthorton.wordpress.com); his Twitter handle is @citizenhorton.
-He is a member of the Broadcast Film Critics Association.
 In 2012 he curated the Museum of History & Industry’s “Celluloid Seattle: A City at the Movies” exhibit.

 Currently recommending: LA SAPIENZA and A PIGEON SAT ON A BRANCH REFLECTING ON EXISTENCE